Pleasant Prospect

+Pleasant Prospect is a historic home located in Mitchellville, Prince George's County, Maryland.
+It is an outstanding and important example of a Federal style plantation house.

+Description

-Pleasant Prospect is a historic home located at Mitchellville, Prince George's County, Maryland.
-It is an outstanding and important example of a Federal style plantation house, consisting of a 2½-story main structure over a full basement with a 2-story kitchen linked by a 1-story hyphen.
-The kitchen wing and hyphen are typical of late eighteenth century ancillary architecture in Southern Maryland.
+The house consists of a 2½-story main structure over a full basement with a 2-story kitchen linked by a 1-story hyphen.
+The kitchen wing and hyphen are typical of late 18th century ancillary architecture in southern Maryland.
 The walls are laid in Flemish bond, and the chimneys are typical of Maryland; wide on the side, thin and high above the ridge, rising on the gable ends of the house flush with the building wall.
 The interior exhibits outstanding Federal style trim, including elaborate Adamesque moldings and plasterwork ornamentation such as garlands, swags, and urns applied to interior doorways and mantles.
 A pyramidal roof, log meat house stands on the immediate grounds.